LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 with $$\mu$$ and $$\sigma^2$$ being learned by neural networks.
 For this post I think it will be simpler to implement through the transformations, that would be able to handle the subsequent shifts and dilations anyway, but in real world circumstances may lead to more unstable training.

-# Practical Implementation (Version 1): One-shot conditional
+# Practical Implementation: One-shot conditional

 So the first thing that we want to do is create a dedicated class for _embedding_ the conditional variables.
 This allows us to have a bit of flexibility later on regarding applications in variational inference, but additionally, allows something within the work to independently learn important features of the data.
 AND on top of that if you have a large number of these variables that's comparatively larger than the number of variables you are actually constructing the probability density over, this means the inputs to the networks transforming the samples won't be overpowered by the number of conditional variables.